Sanglorian/orcus/Orcus Advanced Options - current.md

 **Healing Light** (reaction, encounter) ● **Healing** A creature within 6 squares uses an arcane power: You can spend a recovery to heal up to your recovery value.

+### Pipes of the Sewers

+*Level 4*

+While you play these pipes, you can communicate with rats (including giant rats) and they will not attack you unless you threaten or harm them.

+### Robe of Eyes

+*Level 10*

+This robe is adorned with eyelike patterns.
+While you wear the robe, you gain the following benefits:

+- The robe lets you see in all directions.
+- You have darkvision out to a range of 24 squares.
+- You can see invisible creatures and objects, as well as see into the Ethereal Plane, out to a range of 24 squares.

+The eyes on the robe can't be closed or averted.
+Although you can close or avert your own eyes, you are never considered to be doing so while wearing this robe.

+If you are hit by an attack with the radiant tag, you are dazed (save ends).

+### Rope of Climbing

+*Level 2*

+A 60-foot-long *rope of climbing* is no thicker than a wand, but it is strong enough to support 3,000 pounds.
+Upon command, the rope snakes forward, upward, downward, or in any other direction at 2 squares (10 feet) per round, attaching itself securely wherever its owner desires.
+It can unfasten itself and return in the same manner.

+A *rope of climbing* can be commanded to knot or unknot itself.
+This causes large knots to appear at 1-foot intervals along the rope.
+Knotting shortens the rope to a 50-foot length until the knots are untied but lowers the DC of Athletics checks to climb with it by 5.
+A creature must hold one end of the rope when its magic is invoked.

 ### Portable Hole